-MODULE IV - INFORMATION TRANSFER:
+MODULE IV: INFORMATION TRANSFER

 DNA as a genetic material.
 Hierarchy of DNA structure- from single stranded to double helix to nucleosomes.
 Concept of genetic code.
 Universality and degeneracy of genetic code.
-Define gene in terms of complementation and recombination.
-DICOM Image formats, The DNA Technology (Use and Application)Regulation Bill, 2019
+Define gene in terms of complementation and and and and and another terms of complementation.
+DICOM Image formats, The DNA Technology (Use and Application) Regulation Bill, 2019

-MODULE V - MICROBIOLOGY ANALYSIS:
+MODULE V: MICROBIOLOGY ANALYSIS

 Proteins- structure and function.
 Hierarch in protein structure.
 Primary secondary, tertiary and quaternary structure.
 Proteins as enzymes, transporters, receptors and structural elements.
-Exothermic and endothermic versus endergonic and xergonic reactions.
+Exothermic and endothermic versus endergonic and exergoinc reactions.
 Synthesis of glucose from CO2 and H2O (Photosynthesis).
 Energy yielding and energy consuming reactions.
 Identification and classification of single celled organisms.